Eyob721/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 This design builds upon the simple web stack design by adding two more servers and in total making it a three server web infrastructure design.

-- Additional components
+- Additional Requirements:
   - 2 servers
   - 1 web server (Nginx)
   - 1 application server
   - 1 load-balancer (HAproxy)
   - 1 set of application files (your code base)
   - 1 database (MySQL)
-- Explanation
+- Explanation:
   - In this design two more physical servers are added.
 One server acts as a load balancer and the other one will be an additional linux server used for hosting the website.